Reviews11 min read

 Frase Review 2026: Is It Still Worth It for SEO Content Teams?

-Here's a bold claim to kick things off: most content teams are wasting at least two hours per article on research that a decent tool could handle in under five minutes.
-Frase has been a go-to solution for teams who want to research, outline, and optimize articles without juggling five different tabs — but does it still hold up in 2026?
-In this review, I'll cut straight to what matters: what it does well, where it falls short, and whether it actually deserves a spot in your workflow.
+Here's something I've noticed: most content teams blow through at least two hours per article doing research that a decent tool could knock out in five minutes, tops.
+Frase has been the go-to for teams who want to research, outline, and optimize articles without drowning in tabs — but is it still the move in 2026?
+I'll walk you through what actually works, what doesn't, and whether it deserves real estate in your workflow.

-TL;DR: Frase is a solid mid-range content optimization tool that's particularly strong on SERP research and AI-assisted briefs.
-It's not the cheapest option, and the AI writing quality has stiff competition, but for content strategists who live inside briefs and outlines, it delivers real time savings.
+TL;DR: Frase is a solid mid-range tool that shines when it comes to SERP research and AI-powered briefs.
+Not the cheapest option, and the writing quality faces some stiff competition, but if you're someone who lives and breathes content briefs and outlines, the time savings are genuinely there.

 Quick Overview: Frase at a Glance